Encrypted sync in Pro

 Sync is always optional.
 If you go offline, WeekFlux falls back to local-first so you can keep planning, and changes reconcile when you reconnect.
 If you later disable sync, your local data stays on the device untouched.

-Backups and exports remain available regardless of sync, and encrypted backups use the same scheme as the vault.
+Backups and exports remain available regardless of sync, and encrypted backups use the same encryption scheme.
 Your data stays portable whether or not you ever turn sync on.

 FAQ